thisiskanhaiya/GrowMeOrganic-Assesment/README.md

-# GrowMeOrganic-Assesment
+React Internship Assignment

-GrowMeOrganic assesment whiere i have to create new React application that implements the Some functionality
+Objective: The objective of this React Internship Assignment is to create a new React application that allows user to see information only if he enters a details